mspiez/network-automation-tools/01-VM-Devices-setup/README.md

 ## Conclusion
 -------------

-The topology is very easy to set up, but as always when setting up the tools, keep in mind that steps may (and will) differ depending on the OS or the distribution.
-The VMs will be used in the next steps of this tutorial series.
+The topology is very easy to set up, but as always keep in mind that steps may (and will) differ depending on the OS or the distribution.
+The VMs will be important part of the next tutorials.